Douglas-Cho/autotrading/README.md

 - IbPy_DKC.py:

 Another code snippets from my trading bots using Interactive Brokers LLC. (http://interactivebrokers.github.io/tws-api/#gsc.tab=0).
 The code will show your portfolio status and exit.

+- CFTC.xlsm:

+A VBA bot that downlods "Commitments of Traders" from US Commodity Futures Trading Commission's website (https://www.cftc.gov/MarketReports/CommitmentsofTraders/HistoricalCompressed/index.htm) and show the net changes in Leveraged Funds' positions.